AJ-Bankole/Visit-Woolwich/README.md

 *HTML - Structure
-*CSS - Minimal, I believe there is only 1 rule used *Bootstrap 4.1.3 - Used for a vast majority of the styling *Google Maps API - Used to embed a map on my site, incomplete usage.
+*CSS - Minimal, I believe there is only 1 rule used *Bootstrap 4.1.3 - Used for a vast majority of the styling *Google Maps API - Used to embed a map on my site with interactive markers.
+I used a lot of Google's pre-buiit code in order to get the feature working.

 ## Testing

-Unfortunately i've had a myraid of issues in my personal life & I haven't been able to focus on this course very much.
-I hate to submit such an incomplete project; I will absolutely need to resubmit this assignment.
+A large portion of my issues came from the Google Maps API- I kept running into slight issues with specificity which built up to the point where I decided it was in my best interest to scrap a key feature.
+Specifically, I had a hard time trying to create a 2nd individual map element- not matter what I tried I kept making things worse so in the end I decided to accept defeat.

+To be honest, this entire project is quite underwhelming in my opinion, simply because of the unnecessarily poor circumstance I initially put myself in.

+## Credits
+I directly used content from the Royal Borough of Greenwich website this the 'learn more' section on my index page.
+This content can be found here: https://www.royalgreenwich.gov.uk/info/200228/local_history_and_heritage/146/history_of_the_local_areas/8